-- Electric vehicles ("EV"), such as electric cars, electric buses, hybrid electric cars and buses; • - Light electric vehicles ("LEV"), such as electric bicycles, electric motors, sight-seeing cars; and - Electric tools, energy storage, uninterruptible power supply, and other high power applications.
+- Electric vehicles ("EV"), such as electric cars, electric buses, hybrid electric cars and buses; - Light electric vehicles ("LEV"), such as electric bicycles, electric motors, sight-seeing cars; and - Electric tools, energy storage, uninterruptible power supply, and other high power applications.

-We have received most of the operating assets, including customers, employees, patents and technologies of our former subsidiary, BAK International (Tianjin) Ltd. ("BAK Tianjin").
-Such assets were acquired in exchange for a reduction in receivables from our former subsidiaries that were disposed in June 2014.
-We have outsourced and will continue to outsource our production to other manufacturers until our Dalian manufacturing facility can fulfill our customers' needs, if necessary,
+We have received most of the operating assets, including customers, employees, patents and technologies of our former subsidiary, BAK International (Tianjin) Ltd. Such assets were acquired in exchange for a reduction in receivables from our former subsidiaries that were disposed in June 2014.
+We have outsourced and will continue to outsource our production to other manufacturers until our Dalian manufacturing facility can fulfill our customers' needs, if necessary.

-We generated revenues of \$3.7 million and \$3.2 million for the three months ended March 31, 2017 and 2016, respectively.
-We had a net loss of \$2.1 million and \$1.9 million in the three months ended March 31, 2017 and 2016 respectively.
-As of March 31, 2017, we had an accumulated deficit of \$144.1 million and net assets of \$10.8 million.
-We had a working capital deficiency and accumulated deficit from recurring net losses and short-term debt obligations maturing in less than one year as of March 31, 2017.
+We generated revenues of \$0.3 million and \$17.8 million for the three months ended September 30, 2016 and 2017, respectively.
+We had a net loss of \$5.9 million and \$4.2 million in the three months ended September 30, 2016 and 2017 respectively.
+As of September 30, 2017, we had an accumulated deficit of \$152.0 million and net assets of \$13.5 million.
+We had a working capital deficiency and accumulated deficit from recurring net losses and short-term debt obligations maturing in less than one year as of September 30, 2017.

-On June 14, 2016, we renewed our banking facilities from Bank of Dandong for loans with a maximum amount of RMB130 million (approximately \$18.9 million), including three-year long-term loans and three-year revolving bank acceptance and letters of credit bills for the period from June 13, 2016 to June 12, 2019.
+On June 14, 2016, we renewed our banking facilities from Bank of Dandong for loans with a maximum amount of RMB130 million (approximately \$19.5 million), including three-year long-term loans and three-year revolving bank acceptance and letters of credit bills for the period from June 13, 2016 to June 12, 2019.
 The banking facilities were guaranteed by Mr. Yunfei Li ("Mr. Li"), our CEO, and Ms. Qinghui Yuan, Mr. Li's wife, Mr. Xianqian Li, our former CEO, Ms. Xiaoqiu Yu, the wife of our former CEO, Shenzhen BAK Battery Co., Ltd., our former subsidiary ("Shenzhen BAK").
 The facilities were also secured by part of our Dalian site's prepaid land use rights, buildings, construction in progress, machinery and equipment and pledged deposits.
-Under the banking facilities, as of March 31, 2017, we borrowed various three-year term bank loans that totaled RMB126.8 million (approximately \$18.4 million), bearing fixed interest at 7.2% per annum.
-We also borrowed a series of revolving bank acceptance totaled \$0.1 million from Bank of Dandong under the credit facilities, and bank deposit of 50% was required to secure against these bank acceptance bills.
+Under the banking facilities, as of September 30, 2017, we borrowed various three-year term bank loans that totaled RMB126.8 million (approximately \$19.1 million), bearing fixed interest at 7.2% per annum.
+We also borrowed a series of revolving bank acceptance totaled \$0.8 million from Bank of Dandong under the credit facilities, and bank deposit of 50% was required to secure against these bank acceptance bills.

-On July 6, 2016, we obtained banking facilities from Bank of Dalian for loans with a maximum amount of RMB10 million (approximately \$1.5 million) and bank acceptance bills of RMB40 million (approximately \$5.8 million) to July 2017.
+On July 6, 2016, we obtained banking facilities from Bank of Dalian for loans with a maximum amount of RMB10 million (approximately \$1.5 million) and bank acceptance bills of RMB40 million (approximately \$6.0 million) to July 2017.
 The banking facilities were guaranteed by Mr. Li, our CEO, and Ms. Qinghui Yuan, Mr. Li's wife, and Shenzhen BAK.
 Under the banking facilities, on July 6, 2016 we borrowed one year short-term loan of RMB10 million (approximately \$1.5 million), bearing a fixed interest rate at 6.525% per annum.
-We also borrowed revolving bank acceptance totaled \$5.8 million, and bank deposit of 50% was required to secure against these bank acceptance bills.
+We also borrowed revolving bank acceptance totaled \$6.0 million, and bank deposit of 50% was required to secure against these bank acceptance bills.
+We repaid the loan and bank acceptance bills in July and August 2017 and we are in process to renew the banking facilities.